Paraphrase: Analysis

-A paraphrase typically explains or clarifies the text that is being paraphrased.
-For example, "The signal was red" might be paraphrased as "The train was not allowed to pass as the red signal light was illuminated".
-A paraphrase can be introduced with verbum dicendi—a declaratory expression to signal the transition to the paraphrase.
-For example, in "The author states 'The signal was red,' that is, the train was not allowed to proceed," the that is signals the paraphrase that follows.
+A paraphrase is a restatement of a text that aims to clarify or explain its meaning.
+For instance, if the original text says, "The signal was red", it may be paraphrased as "The train was not allowed to pass as the red signal light was illuminated".
+A paraphrase can be introduced with verbum dicendi, a declaratory expression that signals the transition to the paraphrase.
+For example, in "The author states 'The signal was red', that is, the train was not allowed to proceed," the that is signals the paraphrase that follows.

 A paraphrase does not need to accompany a direct quotation.
 The paraphrase typically serves to put the source's statement into perspective or to clarify the context in which it appeared.
 A paraphrase is typically more detailed than a summary.
-One should add the source at the end of the sentence: When the light was red, trains could not go (Wikipedia).
+The source should be added at the end of the sentence: When the light was red, trains could not go (Wikipedia).
 A paraphrase may attempt to preserve the essential meaning of the material being paraphrased.
 Thus, the (intentional or otherwise) reinterpretation of a source to infer a meaning that is not explicitly evident in the source itself qualifies as "original research," and not a paraphrase.
 Unlike a metaphrase, which represents a "formal equivalent" of the source, a paraphrase represents a "dynamic equivalent" thereof.
-While a metaphrase attempts to translate a text literally, a paraphrase conveys the essential thought expressed in a source text—if necessary, at the expense of literality.
+While a metaphrase attempts to literally translate a text, a paraphrase conveys the essential thought expressed in a source text—if necessary, at the expense of literality.
 For details, see dynamic and formal equivalence.

 In your own words

-The phrase "in your own words" is frequently used within this context to imply that the writer has rewritten the text in their own writing style – how they would have written it if they had created the idea.
-Nowadays, there are some models to learn and recognize paraphrase on natural language texts.
-Sentences can also be automatically paraphrased using text simplification software.
+The term "in your own words" is commonly used to indicate that the writer has rephrased the text in their unique writing style—how they would have expressed the idea if they had created it.
+Presently, models exist for understanding and identifying paraphrases in natural language texts.
+Additionally, sentences can be paraphrased automatically using text simplification software.

+N'Ko

+N'Ko "uses a set of paired punctuation, U+2E1C ⸜ LEFT LOW PARAPHRASE BRACKET and U+2E1D ⸝ RIGHT LOW PARAPHRASE BRACKET, to indicate indirect quotations."